fallmo/quay-repos/readme.md

 node list.js
 ```

-1. Run the `copy.js` script to copy repositories from the `repos.txt` to the destination registry.
+6. Run the `copy.js` script to copy repositories from the `repos.txt` to the destination registry.

+> Inside the `copy.js` file, there is a `--dry-run` inside the copy command.
+Be sure to remove it to actually complete the copying.

 ```
 node copy.js